wangziqi2013/wangziqi2013.github.io/_posts/2022-07-20-free-atomic.markdown

 committed and drained before the load uop issues, and another after it to ensure that no load operation can issue before the store uop drains.

+2. The main purpose of the two barriers is to prevent deadlock, simplify store-load forwarding, and simplify load speculation of atomic operations.
+The paper argues that with proper handling of these three issues, removing the barriers will cause neither consistency order violation nor atomicity violation.

+3. The paper relaxes the memory ordering requirements of atomic operations, which allows these operations to speculate and be ordered (in a limited but rather relaxed fashion) with other memory operations, or even operations from other atomics.

 This paper proposes Free Atomics, a microarchitecture optimization aiming at reducing memory barrier cost of atomic operations.